SuperShot3/tele_bot_2022/README.txt

 2 add information to insurance as additional button learn more

 3 update information at department with contact information

+4 Fulfill help command with contact information and links

 to all
 add website link